 The various towns in the northern region of Hauts-de-France (Upper France) transform once winter arrives.
 Start in the delightful city of Arras, which for a small town had a wonderful market, though the markets in East France, in Nancy and Strasbourg, put up stiff competition.
-But wherever you are planning a trip to France, check the local tourist office for information.
-Even small villages celebrate with special stalls at holiday time and holiday time lasts throughout November and often into the early days of the New Year.
+But wherever you plan to go, check the local tourist office for information.
+Even small villages celebrate with special stalls at holiday time, and holiday time lasts throughout November and often into the early days of the New Year.

+The various towns in the northern region of Hauts-de-France (Upper France) transform once winter arrives.
+Start in the delightful city of Arras, which for a small town has a wonderful market, though the markets of eastern France, in Nancy and Strasbourg, put up stiff competition.
+The selling season starts in November and often lasts into the early days of the New Year.